RCS prediction and optimization for anomalous reflection metasurfaces using Floquet analysis: measurements: Introduction

 \section{Introduction}

-The radar cross section (RCS) is a measure of the reflective ability of a target \cite{Knott2004}.
-For stealth purposes, one may want to reduce the RCS of an object.
-A classical way to do this is to shape the object or to use absorbing volumetric materials for its conception.
-To address this issue, another possibility recently emerged : metasurfaces.
-They have generated a wide variety of applications for wave front shaping \cite{Glybovski2016}.
-Among them, the classical gradient metasurface leading to anomalous reflection has been particularly studied \cite{Yu2011}.
-It allows reflecting an incoming illumination in a non specular direction, which may prove useful for stealth purposes.
+Radar cross-section (RCS) is a measure of a target’s reflectivity~\cite{Knott2004}.
+For stealth purposes, we may want to reduce the RCS of an object.
+The classic method is to use shape concepts or volume-absorbing materials.
+Another type of material has recently emerged: metasurfaces.
+They have generated a wide variety of applications for wave front shaping~\cite{Glybovski2016}.
+Among them, the classical gradient metasurface leading to anomalous reflection has been particularly studied~\cite{Yu2011}.
+It allows reflecting an incoming wave in a non-specular direction, which may prove useful for stealth purposes.
 Such a metasurface consists of the juxtaposition of sub-wavelength scattering elements (the cells) introducing a linearly varying phase shift at the surface of the object.
-However, these classical gradient metasurfaces exhibit parasitic reflection directions because of the periodic nature of the phase gradient \cite{DiazRubio2017}.
-The scatterers used to cover a gradient period form a supercell that, when periodically replicated to pave the overall surface, excites Floquet harmonics \cite{Bhattacharyya2006}.
-Translational invariances and associated symmetries in metasurfaces are now widely studied \cite{QuevedoTeruel2020}.\\
+However, these classical gradient metasurfaces exhibit parasitic reflection directions because of the periodic nature of the phase gradient~\cite{DiazRubio2017}.
+Such parasitic reflections need to be mitigated in order to achieve accurate RCS angular control.
+The scatterers used to cover a gradient period form a supercell that, when periodically replicated to pave the overall surface, excites Floquet harmonics~\cite{Bhattacharyya2006} that lead to parasitic reflections.
+Such translational invariances and associated symmetries in metasurfaces are now widely studied~\cite{QuevedoTeruel2020}.